cyberman54/ESP32-Paxcounter/README.md

 # mobile PaxCounter via https://opensensemap.org/

-This describes how to set up a mobile PaxCounter:
-Follow all steps so far for preparing the device, use the packed payload format.
-In [paxcounter.conf](src/paxcounter.conf) set PAYLOAD_OPENSENSEBOX to 1.
-Register a new sensbox on https://opensensemap.org/.
-There in the sensor configuration select "TheThingsNetwork" and set Decoding Profil to "LoRa serialization", enter your TTN Application and Device Id.
-Decoding option has to be
+This describes how to set up a mobile PaxCounter: Follow all steps so far for preparing the device, use the packed payload format.
+In `paxcounter.conf` set PAYLOAD_OPENSENSEBOX to 1.
+Register a new sensebox on https://opensensemap.org/.
+In the sensor configuration select "TheThingsNetwork" and set decoding profile to "LoRa serialization".
+Enter your TTN Application and Device ID.
+Setup decoding option using `[{"decoder":"latLng"},{"decoder":"uint16",sensor_id":"yoursensorid"}]`
-	[{"decoder":"latLng"},{"decoder":"uint16","sensor_id":"yoursensorid"}]

 # Covid-19 Exposure Notification System beacon detection